aboutnima/laravel-zoom/README.md

 # Laravel-Zoom

+**⚠️ This package is currently in beta.
+Breaking changes may still occur.
+Please use with caution in production environments.**

 Laravel-Zoom is a lightweight and extensible package for integrating Zoom API functionality into Laravel applications.
 It provides seamless authorization using OAuth (account-level apps) and a clean interface for sending authenticated requests to the Zoom API.

 ## Installation